o Tank – 40-120 Gallon

 basking light

-• Substrate should be moisture retentive, loose, and be 3-4 inches deep to allow for digging.
-Coconut fiber, Sphagnum Moss, and leaf litter work as a great blend for these reptiles.
-Other options includes, forest floor, biodude terra firma, reptisoil, and jungle mix.
+Substrate should be moisture retentive, loose, and be 3-4 inches deep to allow for digging.
+A Soil base, Sphagnum Moss, and leaf litter work as a great blend for these reptiles.
+Mix options include forest floor, biodude terra firma, reptisoil, and jungle mix.

-• While these lizards may have a large appetite, it is important not to overfeed your skink.
+While these lizards may have a large appetite, it is important not to overfeed your skink.
 They can eat a variety of live insects (see feeder brochure).
 It is also important to provide fresh vegetables daily to your skink.
+Other food can be added into their diet such as Repashy Bluey Buffet.
+Supplemental food items such as eggs, lean ground turkey, chicken hearts and livers, and small whole poultry can be rotated into their diet to provide variety.

 Blue Tongue Skink